INTERVIEW AND PICTURES BY MARKO SYRJALA

 Scott, this is your second round with Ace, how is everything going so far?

 Scott Coogan: Everything is fantastic; it’s wonderful to be back with Ace.
 I took a couple of years off to move to Las Vegas from Los Angeles, and I did the Rock and Roll Fantasy Camp (I was a Rock and Roll Counselor there).
-One of the drummers from the Blue Man Group saw me playing, they’ve been performing for over 10 years in Las Vegas; very prestigious drumming, lots of drumming and stuff.
-They were sending a production to Australia and they had auditions, the first audition they had in five years.
-Blas Elias from Slaughter does it and there are many very, very great drummers.
+One of the drummers from the Blue Man Group saw me playing; they’ve been performing for over ten years in Las Vegas; very prestigious drumming, lots of drumming and stuff.
+They were sending production to Australia, and they had auditions, the first audition they had in five years.
+Blas Elias from Slaughter does it, and there are many very, very great drummers.
 So I got an audition for that and got the gig, and so I have been with the Blue Man Group for two years.
-I took a break from Ace, because he was doing his book and stuff like that.
-There was some personal issues within the band and stuff like that, so I decided to just take some time off so I did and did the Vegas thing.
+I took a break from Ace because he was doing his book and stuff like that.
+There were some personal issues within the band and stuff like that, so I decided just to take some time off, so I did and did the Vegas thing.
 I guess he had another drummer during that period; they only did like six shows or something in that two years; because Ace was mostly doing his book stuff, But the other drummer was doing something else.

 You’re talking about Matt Starr who’s now playing with Mr.Big?